berkeley-scf/tutorial-dask-future/python-dask.md

 # 4.2.
 Dataframes (pandas)

-Dask dataframes are Pandas-like dataframes where each dataframe is split by row into smaller Pandas dataframes.
+Dask dataframes are Pandas-like dataframes where each dataframe is split into groups of rows, stored as  smaller Pandas dataframes.

 One can do a lot of the kinds of computations that you would do on a Pandas dataframe on a Dask dataframe, but many operations are not possible.
 See [here](http://docs.dask.org/en/latest/dataframe-api.html).